marlonerler/Open-Digits/README.md

 # Open Digits
-Open Source and Extensible Localhost Server for Collaborative Use Documentatino will follow soon.
+Open Source and Extensible Localhost Server for Collaborative Use.

+**Documentation will follow soon.**